 - The law enforcement capacity of the U.S. Government should not be impaired or perceived to be impaired.
-To do so could constitute an imminent threat to the safety of human life and the protection of property. - Component heads were directed to be conservative in designating employees as "excepted," especially those in headquarters or other "overhead" functions and occupations.
-Also, components may call some employees back to work if the need for their services becomes critical, and to furlough others as conditions change.
+To do so could constitute an imminent threat to the safety of human life and the protection of property. - Components may call some employees back to work if the need for their services becomes critical, and furlough others as conditions change.

-2 Onboard staffing data are derived from DOJ's payroll system and reflect information from pay period 12, ending June 23, 2018.
+Onboard staffing data are derived from DOJ's payroll system and reflect information from pay period 11, ending June 5, 2021.

-3 Note that this number includes employees funded with carryover, multi-year and no-year funding appropriated in prior years.
+&lt;sup>3 Note that this number includes employees funded with carryover, multi-year and no-year funding appropriated in prior years.
 The number of excepted employees in this category may decrease over the course of an appropriations lapse as carryover funding is depleted.

-- Ancillary support services will be maintained only to the extent necessary to support excepted operations.
-These ancillary functions include very limited legislative affairs and other congressional support activities, public affairs activities, and community outreach, which may be conducted only to the extent the failure to perform those functions prevents or significantly damages the functioning of a funded component, the operations of other funded parts of the Government, or the performance of an excepted function.
-While mail will continue to be an excepted function, the number of staff on board to process mail will be reduced; therefore, the public should reasonably expect delays in mail delivery. - Employees may not be reassigned or given new duties, and offices may not be restructured, in order to move individuals from a non-excepted function into an excepted function (although some rotational coverage of excepted positions will occur).
+- Ancillary support services will be maintained to the extent necessary to support excepted operations.
+These ancillary functions include legislative affairs and other congressional support activities, public affairs activities, and community outreach, which may be conducted to the extent the failure to perform those functions prevents or significantly damages the functioning of a funded component, the operations of other funded parts of the Government, or the performance of an excepted function. - Employees may not be reassigned or given new duties, and offices may not be restructured, in order to move individuals from a non-excepted function into an excepted function (although some rotational coverage of excepted positions will occur).

-With respect to litigation, the Department's plan assumes that the Judicial Branch will continue to operate through the furlough.4 Therefore:
+With respect to litigation, the Department's plan assumes that the Judicial Branch will continue to operate, though possibly at a reduced level, through the lapse.
+Therefore:

-- Criminal litigation will continue without interruption as an activity essential to the safety of human life and the protection of property. - Civil litigation will be curtailed or postponed to the extent that this can be done without compromising to a significant degree the safety of human life or the protection of property.
-Litigators will continue to approach the courts and request that active cases, except for those in which postponement would compromise to a significant degree the safety of human life or the protection of property, be postponed until funding is available.
+- Criminal litigation will continue without interruption as an activity essential to the safety of human life and the protection of property.
+Since criminal litigation is excepted, domestic and international extraditions are also necessary to protect life and property and therefore excepted.
+Extradition requests are made pursuant to bilateral and multilateral treaties which carry obligations to extradite within a treaty deadline timeframe that cannot be extended due to a lapse in appropriation. - Civil litigation will be curtailed or postponed to the extent that this can be done without compromising to a significant degree the safety of human life or the protection of property.
+Litigators will approach the courts and request that active cases, except for those in which a delay would compromise to a significant degree the safety of human life or the protection of property, be postponed until funding is available.
 If a court denies such a request and orders a case to continue, the Government will comply with the court's order, which would constitute express legal authorization for the activity to continue.
 The Department will limit its civil litigation staffing to the minimum level needed to comply with the court's order and to protect life and property.
 Receipt of summonses, pleadings and motions by mail may be delayed.

-Assumptions relating to training activities (in components whose funding has lapsed) are as follows:5
+Assumptions relating to training activities (where the funding for those training activities has lapsed) are as follows: